-That's the best way to describe the Hobie Mirage Eclipse pedal paddleboard.
+Inventive that's the best way to describe the Hobie Mirage Eclipse pedal paddleboard.

-This stand-up paddleboard takes SUP to a whole new level with its integrated pedals.
+This stand-up paddleboard takes SUP to a new level with its integrated pedals.
 It's understandable if you're not convinced that the Mirage Eclipse is worth your money, but it's an expensive device whether it's revolutionary or not.

 We've put together this ultimate review to help you decide if the Hobie Eclipse is the suitable stand-up pedalboard for you.
 We'll walk you through the basics of this bicycle paddleboard so you can spend more time on the water instead of researching your gear.